Get Free Shipping on orders over $79

 Industry Reviews

 'With great verve and urgency, Gregory Sholette explores the economics of contemporary art production in an era of neoliberalism, and outlines the promises and pitfalls of various tactics of resistance.
-Dark Matter is a salient call-to-arms to all cultural labourers.' -- Julia Bryan-Wilson, author of Art Workers: Radical Practice in the Vietnam War Era
+Dark Matter is a salient call-to-arms to all cultural labourers.'
+Julia Bryan-Wilson, author of Art Workers: Radical Practice in the Vietnam War Era (University of California Press, 2011)

 'The ultimate companion to contemporary activist art.
-In his exquisite and theoretically informed style Gregory Sholette investigates the problematic functions of art practices in the processes of neoliberal appropriation, but above all the wild, explosive and deterritorialising lines that are drawn in the dark matter between art and politics' -- Gerald Raunig is a philosopher and art theorist who lives in Vienna, Austria.
-He is the author of Art and Revolution
+In his exquisite and theoretically informed style Gregory Sholette investigates the problematic functions of art practices in the processes of neoliberal appropriation, but above all the wild, explosive and deterritorialising lines that are drawn in the dark matter between art and politics', Gerald Raunig, philosopher and art theorist and author of Art and Revolution

 Other Editions and Formats